AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Creation

-Creation refers to the act by which God brought the universe into being.
+Creation describes God’s act of bringing the universe into being.

 Crucifixion

-Crucifixion refers to the Roman method of execution by which criminals were nailed or bound to a cross; the term refers to the execution and death of Jesus on Good Friday.
+Crucifixion describes the Roman method of execution where criminals were nailed or bound to a cross, including Jesus’s execution and death on Good Friday.

 D (Day of Judgement to duty)